EllenConsidine/LCS_placement_sims/README.md

 # LCS_placement_sims
-Comparing distributions of low-cost sensors in terms of accuracy and equity of real-time air quality information
+Investigating factors affecting accuracy and equity of real-time air quality information, resulting from deployment of low-cost sensors.

 ## Obtaining Data

-*PurpleAir data (from 2020) obtained via the API on 1/11/22 (channel A) and 1/23/22 (channel B).*

 #### Scripts used to download and process these data sets:
 * __EPA_AQS.R__ -- processes AQS monitoring data from California, setting a few negative values to zero and only keeping daily averages from days with 18 or more hours observed.
 The AQS summary files can be found on [the EPA website](https://aqs.epa.gov/aqsweb/airdata/download_files.html).
 We used the PM2.5 88101 and 88502 summary files from 2020.